 High Speed Two (HS2) is a new high speed railway that will link London to Birmingham and Manchester, the East Midlands and Leeds.
 Phase One of the project links London with the West Midlands.

-Main civils construction work for Phase One is due to commence at the beginning of 2019 and the delivery of the first trains for infrastructure testing will take place in 2024.
-The first passengers will travel on HS2 in late 2026.
+Main civils construction work for Phase One commenced in 2019 and the delivery of the first trains for infrastructure testing will take place in 2024.
+The train line is due to become fully operational between 2029 and 2033.

 The construction of the line is likely to cause considerable disruption for Warwickshire residents who either live near the construction works or who travel through the affected areas on a regular basis.
 To keep informed of road closures, HS2 drop-in sessions and other updates please visit this page on a regular basis.